6 Risk Factors of Rosacea

 - Family history

-If rosacea tends to run in your family who lives in The Woodlands, there’s a good chance you’ll develop it, too.
+If rosacea tends to run in your family, there’s a good chance you’ll develop it, too.
 Many dermatologists believe rosacea is an inherited condition because it usually affects several members of the same family.

 - Fair Skin